Frank Lloyd Wright: Usonian Houses

 Wright is responsible for a series of concepts of suburban development united under the term Broadacre City.
 He proposed the idea in his book The Disappearing City in 1932 and unveiled a 12 ft2 model of this community of the future, showing it in several venues in the following years.
 Concurrent with the development of Broadacre City, also referred to as Usonia, Wright conceived a new type of dwelling that came to be known as the Usonian House.
 Although an early version of the form can be seen in the Malcolm Willey House (1934) in Minneapolis, the Usonian ideal emerged most completely in the Herbert and Katherine Jacobs First House (1937) in Madison, Wisconsin.
 Designed on a gridded concrete slab that integrated the house's radiant heating system, the house featured new approaches to construction, including walls composed of a "sandwich" of wood siding, plywood cores and building paper – a significant change from typically framed walls.
 Usonian houses commonly featured flat roofs and were usually constructed without basements or attics, all features that Wright had been promoting since the early 20th century.

 Usonian houses were Wright's response to the transformation of domestic life that occurred in the early 20th century when servants had become less prominent or completely absent from most American households.
 By developing homes with progressively more open plans, Wright allotted the woman of the house a "workspace", as he often called the kitchen, where she could keep track of and be available for the children and/or guests in the dining room.
 As in the Prairie Houses, Usonian living areas had a fireplace as a point of focus.
 Bedrooms, typically isolated and relatively small, encouraged the family to gather in the main living areas.
 The conception of spaces instead of rooms was a development of the Prairie ideal.
 The built-in furnishings related to the Arts and Crafts movement's principles that influenced Wright's early work.
-Spatially and in terms of their construction, the Usonian houses represented a new model for independent living and allowed dozens of clients to live in a Wright-designed house at relatively low cost.
+Spatially and in terms of their construction, the Usonian houses represented a new model for independent living and allowed dozens of clients to live in a Wright-designed house at a relatively low cost.
 His Usonian homes set a new style for suburban design that influenced countless postwar developers.
-Many features of modern American homes date back to Wright: open plans, slab-on-grade foundations, and simplified construction techniques that allowed more mechanization and efficiency in building.
+Many features of modern American homes date back to Wright: open plans, slab-on-grade foundations, and simplified construction techniques that allowed more mechanization and efficiency in construction.